rust-lang/rust/active/0000-opt-in-v2.md

   `trusted trait`, which might dovetail with the use of `trusted` to specify a trusted block of code.
 If we did use `trusted trait`, it seems that all impls would also have to be `trusted impl`.
 - Perhaps we should declare a trait as a "default trait" directly, rather than using the `impl Drop for ..` syntax.
 I don't know precisely what syntax to use, though.
+- Currently, there are special rules relating to object types and the builtin traits.
+If the "builtin" traits are no longer builtin, we will have to generalize object types to be simply a set of trait references.
+This is already planned but merits a second RFC.
+Note that no changes here are required for the 1.0, since the phasing plan dictates that builtin traits remain special until after 1.0.